-The first contact with the Portuguese luxury real estate market
+The first contact with the Portuguese luxury property market

 I have always appreciated, identified and sought out things of quality.
 It could be anything from olive oil to a house, to a man, but my mother taught me from a young age that it was better to have fewer things and love them all.